- Code JPNS3014

 - Areas of interest Asian Languages, Asia Pacific Studies, Language Studies, Asia-Pacific Studies

-This course has an enrolment maximum.
-Places are issued on a first-come, first-serve basis.
-Email email@example.com for a permission code.
+This course has an enrolment cap and is available for in-person (ANU on-campus) learning only.
+Email firstname.lastname@example.org for a permission code.

 The course focuses on practical approaches to teaching Japanese as a foreign language, on how to select and present the linguistic and socio-cultural subject matter of Japanese language courses.
 Topics discussed will include approaches to language teaching, course and task design, materials review, and approaches to applied linguistics research; the course will also include a teaching practice component during the mid-semester break (4 days).

 Upon successful completion, students will have the knowledge and skills to:

 - Demonstrate knowledge of the grammar, lexicon and socio-cultural issues needed to teach Japanese as a second language.

 - Create a variety of materials and aids for teaching Japanese as a second language.

 - Present views individually and in groups in clear and precise terms in both spoken and written Japanese.